 How you’ll be treated starts with how will you let others treat you, in most cases – I hope you will never meet a predator on your way, crossing this line.
 When you are in improv group, you all know other boundaries, and you treat each other with respect – and if you don’t, RUN for your life!
-It may happen, that someone will cross the line and immediately step back, if you let him know.
-It may happen, that you play with a stranger in a jam, at the workshop.
-And he has no bad intensions, kissing your neck.
-Maybe he wants to show off, to shock, or thinks it’s cool.
+It may happen, that someone will cross the line and immediately step back, if you let him/her know.
+It may happen, that you play with a stranger in a jam, or at the workshop.
+And he/she has no bad intensions, kissing your neck.
+Maybe he/she wants to show off, to shock, or thinks it’s cool.
 Maybe you also think it’s cool, than it’s cool, have fun.
 But you DON’T HAVE TO think it’s cool.
 Sometimes even the audience may think it’s cool and shout “kiss him!”.
 There was this situation during the Young Improv show and girl got scared, but the guy was caring enough to just turn back to the audience and fake a kiss.
 A few years ago I had a situation at the workshop with Canadians, that I was participating.
 I played a scene with a man, who I’ve never met before.
 I guess we were playing a couple.
-He was strong, and he lifted me up, his hands were on me, and he put me on the ground with him on the top of me.
+He was strong, and he lifted me up, his hands were all over me, and he put me on the ground with him on the top of me.
 Well, it wasn’t that bad, but looked wrong.
 I was ready to slap him in the face, if he cross the line.
 It was a short scene – but you see, I still remember it after all those years.
 Canadians were disturbed and asked if we were together in one group and when I said I don’t know him, they asked me in private, should they ask him to leave.
 And during the rest of the festival, they were keeping eyes on him.
-They took care of me more thay it was needed, and this is also something that I remeber and try to act the same with my students.
+They took care of me more thay it was needed, and this is also something that I remember and I do the same with my students.